PDFWAC 296-155-53206

 (7) Proof load testing of tower cranes.
 Setting hoist load limits for tower cranes.

 (a) Annual proof load testing.
 After the crane has passed the visual and operational tests, the accredited crane certifier must ensure a proof load test is conducted and must be performed according to the manufacturer's recommendations.
 This test must be documented on the form or in the format approved by the department.
-A copy of this completed form and inspection worksheets must be sent to the department within 10 working days upon completion of the examination.
+A copy of this completed form and inspection worksheets must be sent to the department within five days upon completion of the examination.

 (c) Setting of hoist load limits must be documented on the form provided by the department.
-A copy of the completed form and inspection worksheets must be sent to the department within 10 days upon completion of the examination.
+A copy of the completed form and inspection worksheets must be sent to the department within five days upon completion of the examination.

-(e) After erection of rail traveling tower cranes, the base structural support or foundation system to which the rail is attached must be tested before placing the crane in service.
+(d) After assembly of rail traveling tower cranes, the base structural support or foundation system to which the rail is attached must be tested before placing the crane in service.
 The test must be conducted with the crane manufacturer's rated load placed at maximum radius permitted by site conditions.
 The jib (boom) must be located over the bogie.
 The crane must travel the entire length of runway, returning with the same load over the bogie on the opposite rail.

-[Statutory Authority: RCW 49.17.010, 49.17.040, 49.17.050, 49.17.060.
+[Statutory Authority: RCW 49.17.010, 49.17.040, 49.17.050, 49.17.060, and chapter 49.17 RCW.
+WSR 25-16-089, s 296-155-53206, filed 8/5/25, effective 9/5/25.
+Statutory Authority: RCW 49.17.010, 49.17.040, 49.17.050, 49.17.060.
 WSR 16-09-085, § 296-155-53206, filed 4/19/16, effective 5/20/16.
 Statutory Authority: RCW 49.17.010, 49.17.040, 49.17.050, 49.17.440, 49.17.060, and 29 C.F.R.
 1926, Subpart CC.
 WSR 12-01-086, § 296-155-53206, filed 12/20/11, effective 2/1/12.
 Statutory Authority: RCW 49.17.010, 49.17.040, 49.17.050, 49.17.060, and chapter 49.17 RCW.
 WSR 10-14-100, § 296-155-53206, filed 7/6/10, effective 9/1/10.
 Statutory Authority: RCW 49.17.010, 49.17.040, 49.17.050, 49.17.060, 49.17.400, 49.17.410, 49.17.420, 49.17.430, and 49.17.440.
 WSR 08-22-080, § 296-155-53206, filed 11/4/08, effective 1/1/10.]